 All pupils with SEND will have access to Element 1 and 2 of a school's budget which may be up to £6,000.
 Some pupils with SEND may have access to additional funding.
 For those with the most complex needs, additional funding is retained by the local authority.
 The provision of additional support for teaching assistants is made as appropriate from our delegated SEND budget.
-This support is agreed and mapped out by the Head teacher, in conjunction with class teachers and support staff.
+This support is agreed and mapped out by the Headteacher / SENCO and SENCO support.